-A8: Permit to enter Railway Land owned or managed by KiwiRail http://www.kiwirail.co.nz/uploads/Publications/Northern%20Region%20Rail/Corridor%20Access%20Request %20(CAR)%20for%20Railway%20Land%20(2).pdf
+A8: Permit to enter Railway Land owned or managed by KiwiRail https://form.kiwirail.co.nz/Runtime/Runtime/Form/Access+Request/

 The current KiwiRail permit process is used for a wide range of third party activities including Utility Operators.
 For instance it may for a surveyor entering on to railway land, or for a temporary fence for construction of an adjoining development etc.